|Peripatus Home Page Paleontology >> Stratigraphy

 The science of determining the correct sequencing and relative dating of rocks is called stratigraphy, and – at a stretch – its origins can be said to lie with the Persian philosopher and physician, Avicenna (AD 980-1037 or thereabouts), who argued that the morphology of landscapes is largely due to the action of running water, and that great intervals of time, “during which the mountains themselves might be somewhat diminished in size”, were involved.

-Consistent with the chauvinism of the times, his views were largely ignored by medieval European scholars whose understanding, instead, was thwarted by a literal reading of Genesis.
-Throughout the fifteenth through seventeenth centuries, most Europeans believed that land features were either formed when the Earth was created, or else the product of sudden, violent catastrophes.
+Consistent with the chauvinism of the times, his views were largely ignored by medieval European scholars whose understanding was confounded by a literal reading of Genesis: Throughout the fifteenth through seventeenth centuries, most Europeans believed that land features were either formed when the Earth was created or else the product of sudden, violent catastrophes.
 Supernatural causes were attributed to some of these events, such as the biblical Flood.
 This philosophy came to be known as “catastrophism”, although force majeure might serve equally well.

-Nevertheless, some scholars were able to see more clearly.
-Possibly one of the first, certainly the best known, was Leonardo (Ferretti et al. 2020), who understood that fossils were not relics of the Flood but the remnants of creatures that once lived in a sea that formerly covered the area.
-There were others, but this is not a history lesson so we will next mention James Hutton (1726-1797).
-Hutton proposed a model of cyclic erosion and sedimentation in a paper first read before the Fellows of the Royal Society of Edinburgh in 1785, and finally published in 1788.
-Although he did not have our current understanding of the causal mechanisms – they would not come for nearly two centuries – his contribution was remarkable for presaging an essentially modern view of sedimentation and landscape evolution, and, crucially, in relying upon natural rather than supernatural mechanisms to explain them.
+Nevertheless, some scholars were able to see beyond religious dogma handed down from ancient middle eastern goatherds.
+Possibly one of the first, certainly the best known, was Leonardo, who understood that fossils were not relics of the Flood but the remnants of creatures that once lived in a sea that formerly covered the area.
+There were others, but this is not a history lesson so we will skip ahead to the eighteenth century and next mention James Hutton (1726-1797).
+Hutton proposed an essentially modern understanding of erosion and sedimentation in a paper first read before the Fellows of the Royal Society of Edinburgh in 1785, and finally published in 1788.
+(An expanded but thematically consistent version was later published as two volumes in 1795.)
+Hutton’s recognition that the earth is (largely) shaped by persistent modern day, observable processes such as erosion and sedimentation, is known as “uniformitarianism”.

-It is common to read about rocks (or fossils) belonging to a certain “Period” – say the Jurassic Period or the Cretaceous Period – and in the very early days of the science, these may have represented our limits of understanding.
-Nowadays, however, very few stratigraphers use such grand “period-scale” divisions of the geological timescale in their day-to-day work.
-Nevertheless, these are the divisions discussed on this web site, in part because they are so well-known, but mainly because they are still instructive and demonstrate important stratigraphic principles in a manner which other divisions do not.
+But while is common to read about rocks (or fossils) belonging to a certain “Period” – say the Jurassic Period or the Cretaceous Period – in laymen’s books, and in the very early days of the science these units may truly have represented our limits of understanding, very few present-day stratigraphers use such grand “period-scale” divisions of the geological timescale in their day-to-day work.
+Instead, they work with much smaller intervals of time, called “Ages”, which will be further described below.
+Nevertheless, periods are the divisions discussed on this web site, in part because they are so well-known, but mainly because they are still instructive and demonstrate important stratigraphic principles in a manner that other divisions do not.

 Stratigraphy is employed on this web site as a supporting framework for the paleontology essays, rather than as a science in its own right.
-(I only half apologise for that.)
+(I’m a paleontologist, myself, so I only half apologise for that.)
 So, whereas subdisciplines such as lithostratigraphy and chronostratigraphy are fascinating in themselves, here they will get a once-over-lightly, at best, and the focus will be on biostratigraphy.

 To a first-order approximation – the level of detail that might be covered in secondary (high) school science – there are three kinds of rocks: igneous, sedimentary and metamorphic.
 Igneous rocks have cooled from a molten precursor either erupted onto the surface or intruded below ground, whereas sedimentary rocks have formed from the consolidation of erosion products in various environments, usually but not always involving water.
 Metamorphic rocks have formed from the alteration of pre-existing rocks by heating, deformation, or chemical processes.